napframework/nap-docs/README.md

   <img width=384 src="https://download.nap.tech/identity/svg/logos/nap_logo_blue.svg">
 </p>

 Generates the NAP Framework system documentation, available at https://docs.nap.tech.
 Documentation includes the user manual and info on all available system resources.
 The user manual is generated from the `.md` files located in the `app/manual` directory.
 Framework documentation is extracted from [NAP source code](https://github.com/napframework/nap).
 Documentation is guaranteed to be in sync with the main branch.

-Run the `build.py` script inside the `app` directory to auto-generate system documentation using `doxygen`.
-The script clones and pulls the NAP repo if required.
-The result will be copied into the `docs/html` directory.

 ## Dependencies
 - [Python (3.8+)](https://www.python.org/downloads/)